open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 You should always run and check your changes in your local environment, regardless of how small they are.
 This is important to ensure they work as expected and won't break production.

-You can find the instructions on how to run a project locally in the README file.
+You can find the instructions on how to run a project locally in the README file or in the contributing guidelines.

 ### 6. Add and Commit the Changes